On Existence of Truthful Fair Cake Cutting Mechanisms: Risk-Averse Truthful Envy-Free Mechanisms

 To show 2), consider any $f_2,\ldots,f_n$.
 Suppose agent $1$ reports $f_1'$.
-Let $X$ be defined in Step~2 and 3 of the algorithm with respect to $f_1',f_2,\ldots,f_n$.
+Let $X$ be defined in Step~2 and 3 of the mechanism with respect to $f_1',f_2,\ldots,f_n$.
 Agent $1$ always receives the leftmost $1/n$ fraction of each $[x_j,x_{j+1})$.
 Since $f_1$ is monotonically decreasing, this is worth at least $1/n$ of $v([x_j,x_{j+1}))$, and agent $1$ receives at least his/her proportional share overall.
 On the other hand, if agent $1$ truthfully reports $f_1$, (s)he will always receive exactly his/her proportional share, which is weakly less than what (s)he would receive by reporting $f_1'$. \end{proof}

-The reason for Algorithm~\ref{alg:simple_ef} not being weakly risk-averse truthful is that an agent can ``delete'' a point of continuity to merge two intervals $[x_j,x_{j+1})$ and $[x_{j+1},x_{j+2})$.
-This may be more beneficial if his/her value is higher on $[x_j,x_{j+1})$ (or $[x_{j+1},x_{j+2})$) and (s)he knows that the algorithm will allocate a piece on the very left (or very right) of $[x_j,x_{j+2})$.
+The reason for Mechanism~\ref{alg:simple_ef} not being risk-averse truthful is that an agent can ``delete'' a point of discontinuity to merge two intervals $[x_j,x_{j+1})$ and $[x_{j+1},x_{j+2})$.
+This may be more beneficial if his/her value is higher on $[x_j,x_{j+1})$ (or $[x_{j+1},x_{j+2})$) and (s)he knows that the mechanism will allocate a piece on the very left (or very right) of $[x_j,x_{j+2})$.
 Therefore, it is the deterministic left-to-right order on each interval that compromises the truthfulness.
-It is easy to randomize Algorithm~\ref{alg:simple_ef} such that Algorithm~\ref{alg:simple_ef} is \emph{truthful in expectation}, meaning that an expected utility optimizing agent's dominant strategy is truth-telling.
-To achieve this, we just need to partition each $[x_j,x_{j+1})$ evenly into $n$ pieces, and allocate these $n$ pieces to the $n$ agents by a random matching.
-This is essentially the algorithm proposed by~\citet{mossel2010truthful}.
+It is easy to randomize Mechanism~\ref{alg:simple_ef} such that Mechanism~\ref{alg:simple_ef} is \emph{truthful in expectation}, meaning that an expected utility optimizing agent's dominant strategy is truth-telling.
+To achieve this, we just need to partition each $[x_j,x_{j+1})$ evenly into $n$ pieces and allocate these $n$ pieces to the $n$ agents by a random perfect matching.
+This is essentially the Mechanism proposed by Mossel and Tamuz~\cite{mossel2010truthful}.

-We propose a deterministic risk-averse truthful envy-free mechanism that uses similar ideas.
-The mechanism is the same as Algorithm~\ref{alg:simple_ef}, except that the left-to-right order on each interval $[x_j,x_{j+1})$ depends on the index $j$.
-Intuitively, if an agent tries to merges two intervals, (s)he do not know where exactly his/her $1/n$ fraction of $[x_j,x_{j+1})$ is, as (s)he does not know other agents' value density functions.
+We propose a deterministic proportionally risk-averse truthful and envy-free mechanism that uses similar ideas.
+The mechanism is the same as Mechanism~\ref{alg:simple_ef}, except that the left-to-right order on each interval $[x_j,x_{j+1})$ depends on the index $j$.
+Intuitively, if an agent tries to merge two intervals, (s)he does not know where exactly his/her $1/n$ fraction of $[x_j,x_{j+1})$ is, as (s)he does not know other agents' value density functions.
 This makes it possible that (s)he ends up receiving a portion where (s)he has less value on.
-The mechanism is shown in Algorithm~\ref{alg:rat_ef}.
+The mechanism is shown in Mechanism~\ref{alg:rat_ef}.